hashicorp/terraform-provider-google/.github/CONTRIBUTING.md

 use that copy instead of downloading a release version.

-To use a single locally built version, such as one built by a CI or build server, you can copy a `terraform-provider-google` binaryv into the discovery directory.
+To use a single locally built version, such as one built by a CI or build server, you can copy a `terraform-provider-google` binary into the discovery directory.
 If you're testing a local provider in active development and want the new binary each time you run `make build`, you can symlink the built binary into the directory:

 ```bash